Hemanth Hariharan

 PF HVDC

-Life Cycle Assessment of Carbon Condo vs. US average condo
+Course Project - Life Cycle Assessment of Carbon Condo vs. US average condo

 As a team of five, we conducted an LCA comparison of a carbon nanotube (CNT) building with the US average building.
 The goal of the LCA was to provide city and building professionals with quantitative decision-making tools for the implementation of CNT as a building material to make efficient use of energy resources, eliminate pollution, and reduce climate change.